Depression is about the pasT.

 Anxiety is about the future.

-Waylon Davis, a painter, has left his family behind and moved into a new apartment with a unique problem: there’s a hole in his floor through which he can see himself ten minutes in the past.
+Waylon Davis (Sam Cass) has abandoned his past and moved into an apartment across the country with a unique problem: there’s a hole in his floor through which he can see himself eight minutes in the past.

-He drops a note down to his past self, who ignores it, which gets him wondering if he also missed something.
-His question is answered when he finds a crumpled note with the words “Look Up” written on it.
-He does so and discovers a hole in his ceiling that allows him to meet himself ten minutes in the future.
+He drops a note down to his past self, who ignores it, which leaves Waylon wondering how this whole thing works.
+Is what already happened unchangeable?
+If so, wouldn’t that mean he got a note too?
+His question is answered when he finds a crumpled note with the words “Look Up” written on it, in his handwriting.
+He does so and discovers a hole in his ceiling with a view eight minutes into his future, where he is getting beaten to death by the building manager Rick (Glenn Fleshler) for reasons unknown.

-Waylon soon becomes enthralled with the idea of controlling fate, especially when he sees himself being beaten in a deadly fight with the building manager Rick for reasons he has yet to discover.
-Waylon must use his unique view through time to change his past, not realizing that in doing so he’s ensured tragedy not just for himself, but for his landlord’s (played by Glenn Fleshler) daughter Tessa (played by Sydney Agudong), who has seen these events transpire 2 years before they occur.
-She becomes our hero as we go back in time and she works to prevent her upcoming murder at Waylon’s hands.
+With only eight minutes to figure out what is about to go wrong, Waylon becomes enthralled with using his unique view through time to change his path.
+He doesn’t realize that in doing so he’s ensured tragedy not just for himself, but for Rick’s daughter Tessa (Sydney Agudong), who has seen these events transpire eight months before they occur.
+She becomes our hero as she too works to prevent a murder that hasn’t happened yet… her own.